96boards/website/_pages/avenger96-iot-box-giveaway.md

 js-package: giveaway
 css-package: giveaway
 description: >
     96Boards have teamed up with Arrow, ST and Shiratech to give you the chance to get a free Avenger96 or IoT Box.
-All you have to do is tell us what you would build with it!
+This is an online campaign dedicated to Arrow's 96Boards products, main and mezzanine, around STM's MP1 96Boards.
 layout: flow
 jumbotron:
     title: Avenger96 / IoT Box Giveaway
     description: >
         96Boards have teamed up with Arrow, ST and Shiratech to give you the chance to get a free Avenger96 or IoT Box.
-All you have to do is tell us what you would build with it!
+This is an online campaign dedicated to Arrow's 96Boards products, main and mezzanine, around STM's MP1 96Boards.
 flow:
     - row: container_row
       sections: